 “IoT products need a stable billing model that accounts for their ongoing services and maintenance.”

 What IoT products need are a stable billing model that accounts for their ongoing services and maintenance.
-Recurring billing solutions provide the necessary backbone for such a radical device.
+Recurring management solutions provide the necessary backbone for such a radical device.